krzysztofzuraw/blog/src/posts/2021-10-27-docker-nextjs.md

 ```

 2. One of the most important parts is `COPY --from=builder /app/next.config.js ./`.
-   If you're using a custom next.js config, remember to have this line uncommented.
+   If you're using a custom Next.js config, remember to have this line uncommented.

 Docker is running nicely on a local machine but now it is time to enter the Google Cloud domain.

-## Google Cloud Build & Run
+## Google Cloud Build and Run

-First question: what is Google Cloud Build?
+First question: what is [Google Cloud Build](https://cloud.google.com/build)?
 Google says it's their CI/CD platform.
 But you can utilize it to build your docker images.
 What we are using it for?
-Two tasks:

 1. Run test/lint/tsc on PR
-2. Build next.js application inside docker and tell Google Cloud Run to use it
+2. Build Next.js application inside docker and tell [Google Cloud Run](https://cloud.google.com/run/) to use it

-For the first one I'm using following `cloudbuild.pr.yaml`:
+For the first one we are using following `cloudbuild.pr.yaml`:

 ```yaml
 steps: